naliboff/aspect/cookbooks/continental_extension/doc/continental_extension.md

 parameters, cohesion, internal friction angle) and thermodynamic properties for each compositional field are based largely on previous numerical studies.
 Dislocation creep viscous flow parameters are taken from published deformation experiments for wet quartzite ({cite}`RB04`), wet anorthite ({cite}`RGWD06`) and dry olivine ({cite}`HK04`).
-Additional compositional fields are used to track plastic strain and the non-initial plastic strain, with the latter value tracking the same quantity as the plastic strain absent the initial plastic strain values.
+Additional compositional fields are used to track viscoelastic stresses, plastic strain and the non-initial plastic strain, with the latter value tracking the same quantity as the plastic strain absent the initial plastic strain values.
 As discussed further on, the plastic strain is used to soften (e.g., reduce) the friction and cohesion through time based on user-specified bounds and magnitudes.
 The initial randomized values of plastic strain in the model center localize distributed deformation in this region.

 ```{literalinclude} continental_extension_composition.prm
 ```